alibaba/testable-mock/docs/en-us/doc/use-mock.md

 > **Mock convention**:
 > - The name of the test class should be `<NameOfClassUnderTest> + Test` (and in the same package path), which is usually the by-default naming convention of Java project managed by `Maven` or `Gradle`.
 This constraint may be relaxed or removed in future versions of `TestableMock`.
-> - Methods that is decorated by `@MockMethod` or `@MockContructor` annotations will be automatically modified to `static` methods during runtime.
-Please do not access any non-`static` members in these methods.
-To be on the safe side, it is recommended to define these methods directly as `static`.
-In future versions, a compile-time warning will be added to non-`static` declared mock methods.
+> - Do NOT access any non-`static` members in mock methods.
+Currently, methods that is decorated by `@MockMethod` or `@MockContructor` annotations will be automatically modified to `static` methods during runtime.
+In future versions, this constraint will be removed.

 The detail mock method definition convention is as follows:

 #### 1. Mock method calls of any class

-Define an ordinary method annotated with `@MockMethod` in the test class with exactly the same signature (name, parameter, and return value type) as the method to be mocked (`static` declaration is recommended), and then add an extra parameter as the first parameter of method, with the same type as the object that the method originally belongs to.
+Define an ordinary method annotated with `@MockMethod` in the test class with exactly the same signature (name, parameter, and return value type) as the method to be mocked, and then add an extra parameter as the first parameter of method, with the same type as the object that the method originally belongs to.

 At this time, all invocations to that original method in the class under test will be automatically replaced with invocations to the above-mentioned mock method when the unit test is running.